chomyczek/simple-geolocation-api/README.md

 ---

 ## Requirements
 To run the application, you need to have an API key for the [ipstack.com](www.ipstack.com) service.
+However, the application tries to use the data stored in the database when it has the opportunity.

 ---